A Simple Phenomenological Model for Grain Clustering in Turbulence: Discussion

 \subsection{Implications}

-The model here has a range of implications for many important astrophysical questions.
+Despite these significant limitations, the model here has a range of implications for many important astrophysical questions.
 An analytic model for grain clustering is particularly important in order to extrapolate to regimes which cannot easily be simulated (large Reynolds numbers and/or small scales).
-With an analytic description of the grain density power spectrum, it becomes straightforward to apply methods such as those in \citet{hopkins:2013.turb.planet.direct.collapse} to determine the mass and/or size spectra of grain aggregations meeting various ``interesting'' criteria (such as those aggregations which are self-gravitating).
+With an analytic description of the grain density power spectrum, it becomes straightforward to apply methods such as those in \citet{hopkins:2013.turb.planet.direct.collapse} to estimate the mass and/or size spectra of grain aggregations meeting various ``interesting'' criteria (such as those aggregations which are self-gravitating).

 Large grain clustering is of central importance to planetesimal formation.
 In grain overdensities reaching $\sim100-1000$ times the mean, local grain densities in proto-planetary disks can easily exceed gas densities, triggering additional processes such as the streaming instability.
 It is even possible that such large fluctuations can directly exceed the Roche density and promote gravitational collapse \citep[see][]{cuzzi:2008.chondrule.planetesimal.model.secular.sandpiles}.
 In future work, we will use the model here to investigate the conditions under which such collapse may be possible.